-In fall 2016, 10,844 Minnesota students chose to attend a reciprocity institution in North Dakota (Figure 5).
-Comparatively, 4,118 North Dakota students chose to enroll in Minnesota.
+In fall 2017, 11,207 Minnesota students chose to attend a reciprocity institution in North Dakota (Figure 5).
+Comparatively, 3,390 North Dakota students chose to enroll in Minnesota.
 The difference in student participation levels between the states largely results from the significant size difference in the states' populations (see Figure 13 in Appendix A).
-Minnesota residents attending North Dakota institutions pay the resident tuition rate at the institution attended plus a surcharge - 12 percent for undergraduates and 27 percent for graduate students.
-While North Dakota residents attending Minnesota institutions pay the higher of the two states' resident tuition rates at comparable institutions.
-Meaning, North Dakota residents typically pay the Minnesota tuition rate, which may disincentivize them from choosing a Minnesota institution.
+Minnesota residents attending North Dakota institutions pay the resident tuition rate at the institution attended plus a surcharge (12% for undergraduates and 27% for graduate students).
+North Dakota residents attending Minnesota institutions pay the higher of the two states' resident tuition rates at comparable institutions, meaning, North Dakota residents typically pay the Minnesota tuition rate, which may disincentivize them from choosing a Minnesota institution.
 Since 2010, the number of North Dakota students enrolled at a participating Minnesota reciprocity institution has steadily declined (see Figure 3).

-Figure 5: Top institutions for reciprocity enrollments under the MN-ND agreement, Fall 2016
+Figure 5: Top Institutions for Reciprocity Enrollments under the MN-ND Agreement, Fall 2017

 North Dakota students primarily attend Minnesota institutions located close to the North Dakota boarder (85%).
-Almost 50 percent enrolled at two Minnesota community and technical colleges located within 50 miles of the state line - highlighting their regional role.
-Minnesota students overwhelmingly enrolled at two institutions (93%) - the University of North Dakota (UND) and North Dakota State University (NDSU).
-Several factors likely contribute to Minnesota residents' decision to enroll at UND and NDSU including location, institutional prestige, and perceived value.
+Almost 50% enrolled at two Minnesota community and technical colleges located within 50 miles of the state line, highlighting their regional role.
+Minnesota students overwhelmingly enrolled at two institutions (93%), the University of North Dakota (UND) and North Dakota State University (NDSU).
+Several factors likely contribute to Minnesota residents' decision to enroll at UND and NDSU including location, institutional prestige, and perceived value.21

 The Carnegie Foundation for the Advancement of Teaching classifies institutions according to their mission.
 An unintended consequence, however, has been the use of the classification as a barometer of prestige.
-Table 3 shows the classifications for two University of Minnesota institutions (UMN-TC and UMD), Minnesota State Universities, and UND and NDSU.
-According to the classifications, UND and NDSU are more similar in mission to UMN-TC than to Minnesota State Universities, but their published tuition is more similar to Minnesota State Universities.
+22 Table 3 shows the classifications for two University of Minnesota institutions (UMN-TC and UMD), Minnesota State Universities, and UND and NDSU.
+23 According to the classifications, UND and NDSU are more similar in mission to UMN-TC than to Minnesota State Universities, but their published tuition is more similar to Minnesota State Universities.
 If Minnesota students and their families perceive UND and NDSU to be more similar in quality to UMN-TC, their enrollment, regardless of whether or not they applied and were accepted to the UMN-TC, may indicate they are making an informed consumer decision by attending an institution of similar quality (whether perceived or actual) at a significantly lower price.

-Table 3: Carnegie Classification (2015, Basic) of select Minnesota and North Dakota reciprocity institutions
+Table 3: Carnegie Classification (2015, Basic) of select Minnesota and North

+Dakota reciprocity institutions

-Carnegie Classification (2015, Basic) Institution 2017-18 Tuition Charges for MN Residents (Fees not Included) Highest Research Activity University of Minnesota-Twin Cities \$12,800.00 Doctoral Universities Higher Research Activity North Dakota State University \$8,065.00 Offiversities Higher Research Activity University of North Dakota \$7,780.00 Larger Programs University of Minnesota-Duluth \$12,016.00 Larger Programs Minnesota State University-Mankato \$7,179.00 Master's Larger Programs Saint Cloud State University \$7,095.00 Colleges & Universities Larger Programs Metropolitan State University \$6,826.00 Medium Programs Minnesota State University Moorhead \$7,410.00 Medium Programs Winona State University \$7,377.00 Small Programs Bemidji State University \$7,630.00
+Carnegie Classification (2015, Basic) Institution 2018-2019 Tuition & Fee Charges for MN Undergraduate Residents (Fees Not Included) Doctoral Universities Highest Research Activity University of Minnesota-Twin Cities \$14,760 Higher Research Activity North Dakota State University \$8,546 Higher Research Activity University of North Dakota \$8,447 Master's Colleges & Universities Larger Programs University of Minnesota- Duluth \$13,367 Larger Programs Minnesota State University- Mankato \$7,179 Larger Programs Saint Cloud State University \$8,261 Larger Programs Metropolitan State University \$7,879 Medium Programs Minnesota State University Moorhead \$8,575 Medium Programs Winona State University \$9,426 Small Programs Bemidji State University \$8,696

-\ The rates shown for UND and NDSU are the Minnesota reciprocity rates that include the surcharge Source: Minnesota Office of Higher Education
+The rates shown for UND and NDSU are the Minnesota reciprocity rates that include the surcharge.
+Source: Minnesota Office of Higher Education.